PedroMarianoAlmeida/navalia/README.md

     - Store Products on Price on Server
     - Calculate discount on Server
   - Client
-    - Manage shopping card items on Client (local storage)
+    - Manage shopping card items
-    - Validate VIP or regular by query params
+    - Validate VIP or regular
+    - use Context Api
   - Communication between client and server side with Server Action (better then rest api with route because keep the TS)

 ## TODO